How are courses evaluated?

 W&M Elective Credit

-W&M elective credit is granted to courses that are transferable, but, not currently offered at the College.
+W&M elective credit is granted to courses that are transferable, but, not currently offered at the university.
 Elective credits appear on the transcript record with an assigned departmental designation (eg. RELG, PSYC) and the course level remains consistent with the transfer institution.
 Therefore, a 300-level Religion course would receive the W&M elective designation of RELG 3XX.
-In contrast to W&M equivalent courses, elective courses cannot be applied toward proficiencies, GERs, major or minor requirements.
+In contrast to W&M equivalent courses, elective courses cannot be applied toward proficiencies, COLLs, major or minor requirements.

 Academic Elective Credit